NCS - Natural Color System Shade Cards

-Supplier of NCS Design Tools, NCS Colour Samples and NCS Colour Accessories for India.
+Supplier of NCS Color Shade Card Design Tools, NCS Colour Samples and NCS Colour Accessories for India.

-NCS, Natural Colour System is a logical colour system which builds on how the human being sees colour.
+NCS is an abbreviation for Natural Colour System as is a logical colour system which builds on how the human being sees colour.
 Colour is what we see, a subjective visual sensation.
 To characterize a colour you therefore have to describe what you see.
 How the colour is mixed, as well as the measurement data, is necessary for production, but to communicate with the customer you need a system in the way people see colours.
 A notation represents a specific colour percept and says nothing about what pigments, lights rays or nerve signals that have been given rise to this perception.
-This makes it possible to describe the colours of all surface materials and ensure that the colours turn out exactly as you want them to
+This makes it possible to describe the colours of all surface materials and ensure that the colours turn out exactly as you want them to.

+NCS Color charts are must for the paint and coating industry as it is this manufacturing industry that requires a scientific notation of colors.
+The advanced NCS Color charts and NCS Shade cards bring in easy decision making skills in color palette identification.
 The foundation of our products is the NCS – Natural Colour System®© – the cross-industry colour system used around the world for colour communication between designers and manufacturers, retailers and customers.
-Since the NCS system is based on how we perceive colours visually the system allows you to describe any imaginable surface colour and be given a NCS-notation.
+Since the NCS Color Chart system is based on how we perceive colours visually the system allows you to describe any imaginable surface colour and be given a NCS-notation.
 This has made the colour system a global standard for the definition, quality assurance, and communication of colour.

 The NCS system is used by architects, designers, and material manufacturers, the colour industry, product manufacturers, and retailers the world over.

-The NCS system gives a unique opportunity to communicate colour between all those involved in a colour process, to ensure that the end result is precisely as it should be.
+The NCS books give a unique opportunity to communicate colour between all those involved in a colour process, to ensure that the end result is precisely as it should be.

 1. NCS ELEMENTARY COLOURS